 FoRRM (Formal Radiography Research Mentoring) is a mentoring scheme created with the overarching aim to increase research capacity and quality in radiography, as well as to offer a formal way to support future research leaders.
-It is funded by the Society and College of Radiographers.

 Dr Carole Burnett, University of Leeds

 Dr Andrew England, Salford University

 Dr Sonyia McFadden, Ulster University

 Dr Desiree O’Leary, Keele University

 Dr Angela O’Neill, Belfast Cancer Centre